SelomTetedje/SelomTetedje/README.md

 - ⚡ Fun fact: ...
 -->
 <div>
   Hello, My name is Selom Tetedje.
-I am currently a sophomore majoring in Computer Science at the University of Illinois at Chicago.
+I am currently a junior majoring in Computer Science at the University of Illinois at Chicago.
 </div>

 <div>